BudEcosystem/PDF-and-EPUB-extraction-pipeline-for-GPU-and-CPU/README.md

 **Note**
-if you are getting any installation error, then manully install packages and models one by one,
+if you are getting any installation error, then manually install packages and models one by one,

-## installtion of diffirent models
+## Installation of various models used

-**installtion of Layout Parser and Detectron2**
+**Installation of Layout Parser and Detectron2**
 To detect the layout of a document image (https://layout-parser.readthedocs.io/en/latest/notes/installation.html)

 ```bash